-- According to many recent studies, American schools give students a very inflated notion of their competence. - There are political motivations, as well as well-meaning but misguided attempts at raising self-esteem which encourage this inflation. - But in fact, genuine self esteem can only come from knowing you are well-anchored to reality and confident in the proper use of your mind.
-Self esteem doesn't require perfection, only that you have earned trust in your method of awareness and gaining skills. - In today's job market, the ways of those "old fashioned" schools of yester-year are more in demand by employers.
+- According to many recent studies, American schools give students a very inflated notion of their competence, vs. the reality. - There are political motivations, as well as misguided but well-meaning attempts at raising self-esteem which encourage this. - In fact, genuine self esteem can only come from knowing you are well-anchored to reality and trained yourself in the proper use of your mind. - In today's job market, the ways of those "old fashioned" schools of yester-year are more in demand by employers.
 Inflated notions and inflated grades don't go very far with those who are paying real money for real results.